WetHat/MarkdownToHtml/markdown/2.3.1/Publish-StaticHtmlSite.md

 :   The page title.

 `HtmlFragment`
-:   A html fragment to be used a main content of the HTML document.
+:   A html fragment to be used as main content of the HTML document.

+---

 Parameter Property         | Value
 --------------------------:|:----------